RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-crdbs.md

         that the [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}) limitations do not apply.

-        Note: You cannot enable or disable database clustering after the CRDB is created.
+        Note: You cannot enable or disable database clustering after the Active-Active database is created.

-1. Click **Activate** to create your CRDB.
+1. Click **Activate** to create your Active-Active database.

     ![crdb-activate](/images/rs/crdb-activate.png)